Entanglement and Confinement in Coupled Quantum Systems: Introduction

 The detailed organization of this paper is as follows.
 In Sec.~\ref{sec:coupled-SYK}, we review the coupled SYK model, setting the strategy for finding the prescriptions for other systems.
 We additionally present numerical results for larger systems than previously available (up to $N=52$ fermions for $q=4$), as well as for a different value $q=8$.
 In Sec.~\ref{sec:cuopled-spin-system}, we propose a prescription for spin systems, and check the validity by numerically studying a model of coupled spin chains in various parameter regimes.
+We then provide in Sec.~\ref{ferm_coupled} the solution for a simple case of coupled free fermions systems.
 In Sec.~\ref{sec:coupled-harmonic-oscillators}, we study a similar prescription for the harmonic oscillators.
 We derive analytic expressions for the ground state, which are useful for later sections.
 We also perform a numerical calculation to demonstrate the loss of entanglement in the excited states.
 Technical details on the numerical computations performed in the above sections are given in the Appendices.
 In Sec.~\ref{sec:matrix-model}, the prescription considered in Sec.~\ref{sec:coupled-harmonic-oscillators} is applied to matrix models.
 The gauged Gaussian matrix model is studied in Sec.~\ref{sec:Gauged-Gaussian-MM}, and it is explained how deconfinement and loss of entanglement are related.
 In Sec.~\ref{sec:BMN-matrix-model}, we briefly comment on the interacting matrix models.
 In Sec.~\ref{sec:vector_model}, we perform similar analyses on the O($N$) vector model.
 The dual gravity interpretation is provided in Sec.~\ref{sec:geometric-interpretation}.
 The notion of partial deconfinement \cite{Hanada:2016pwv,Hanada:2018zxn,Hanada:2019czd,Hanada:2019kue,Berenstein:2018lrm} enables us to estimate the quantum entanglement precisely, and backs up the dual gravity interpretation which relates deconfinement to the disappearance of a traversable wormhole.